Whole Grain Labeling Activity

 I have a tendency to grab the most healthy-looking package instead of reading a label to be sure that the bread or product is a whole grain.
 This lesson plan is a good reminder for me!

 Tomorrow we are preparing various whole grains from scratch.
 We found out today that the main ingredient in Fruit Loops is indeed whole wheat flour… followed by sugar.
-Hopefully tomorrow’s lab will create some oatmeal and polenta converts!I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+Hopefully tomorrow’s lab will create some oatmeal and polenta converts!Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.